Nesykhonsu papyrus – Cairo 109

 First head-woman of the secluded women of Amen-Ra, the King of the gods, Chief lady of the Temple of Khensu-em-Uast, Nefer-hetep, Priestess of Amen-Ra, Lord of Aarut, Priestess of Nekhebet the White, of Nekhen, Priestess of Osiris, Horus, and Isis in Abydos, Priestess of Hathor, Lady of Cusae, Divine Mother of Khensu-pa-khart, Chief woman of Amen-Ra, the King of the gods, President (Chief) of the noble women.
 Wallis Budge, 1912

 Niece and second wife of Pinedjem II, mother of Nestanebetisheru.
-She was the daughter of the lady Takhentdjehuti and of Nesbanebdjed II (Smendes II) the son of the priest-king Menkheperre.
-Her coffins, most likely originally made for Isetemkheb D, were already stripped of their gold coverings in ancient times, and her heart scarab was stolen by the Abd-el-Rassul family, but it was recovered and taken to the British Museum.
+She was the daughter of the lady Takhentdjehuti and of Nesbanebdjed II (Smendes II) the son of the priest-king Menkheperra.
+Her coffins, most likely originally made for Isetemkheb D, were already stripped of their gold coverings in ancient times, and her heart scarab was stolen by the Abd-el-Rassul family, but it was recovered and taken to the British Museum

 Book of the Dead papyrus for Nesykhonsu B/W

-Book of Dead for Nesykhonsu, Length 690 cm, Height 44 cm
+Length 690 cm, height 44 cm

-BD S.R.VII.11573 – S.R.VII.11485 – JE 26230, Cairo 109, Type: BD.II.2 Niwinski
+Ref.
+No. S.R.VII.11573, S.R.VII.11485, JE 26230, Cairo 109, Type BD.II.2 Niwinski

 Photos: Publication Edouard Naville, 1912